silveralcid/EDA-Hotel-Revenue-Visualization/README.md

+# Notes

+SQL Server Name: SILVER-DESKTOP\SQLEXPRESS

+# Issues

+## The 'Microsoft.ACE.OLEDB.16.0' provider is not registered on the local machine.
+(System.Data)

+---

 # Data Analysis Project Template

 A standardized repository structure for data analysis and data science projects.
 This template is designed to promote reproducibility, collaboration, and best practices in data analysis workflows.